 Good help is hard to find and even harder to keep.
 Yet, business growth is next to impossible without a reliable, well-supported workforce.
 Most businesses think they put their employees first, but only 30 percent of employees feel their employer implements their feedback.
 However, companies that act on feedback have a retention rate that’s four times greater than businesses that ignore employee input.

 Video feedback is an excellent tool for giving your employees a voice and allowing their feedback to be heard.
 Video will enable employees to provide more in-depth feedback than a simple survey, giving you more information to improve their work environment.

 Make video feedback surveys part of your regular team check-ins and encourages people to be honest.
 To help build a feedback culture, enable the leadership team to provide their own.
 Leadership can talk about their performance and areas where they can improve, showing some vulnerability.
 By encouraging manager participation, you’re signaling to the rest of the team that it’s okay to be honest in their videos.

 Implementing an always-on video feedback channel is another great idea.
 This allows employees to submit ideas and provide feedback by video anytime they want, simply by clicking a link.
 Do you ever have an idea in the middle of the night and wish you had written it down?
 An always-on feedback channel empowers employees to capture these sudden thoughts about their workplace.

 Integration into the overall market research mix

-Asynchronous video and feedback is another tool on the tool belt of market researchers, marketers, and products teams.
+Asynchronous video and feedback is another tool on the tool belt of market researchers, marketers, and product teams.
 That doesn’t mean it’s the only way to get insights from consumers, but it’s one we should consider when it makes the most sense.
-It’s especially a useful strategy when we are trying to reach consumers that won’t be able to meet with us at a scheduled time but that have opinions we need to listen to.
+It’s a helpful strategy when trying to reach consumers who won’t be able to meet with us at a scheduled time but has opinions we need to listen to.